-League Competition Age Group / Grade (include whether mixed, female only, male only)
+League Competition Age Group / Grade (include whether mixed, female only, male only) AFL Riverina Southern NSW Women's Seniors

 12.6 Regrading of Teams

 - (A) As part of a Competition structure, a League may establish a system for the regrading of Teams at a particular interval during the home and away season. - (B) A League must, at least thirty (30) calendar days prior to the commencement of a Competition, advise all participating Clubs of any regrading system established in accordance with Rule 12.6(A) - (C) Where the League regrades a Team in accordance with Rule 12.6(A), the Team's Match Ratio (wins and losses) are included in the regraded Competition the Team is aligned to.